FC Bayern Munich: Stadiums

 For the 1972 Summer Olympics, the city of Munich built the Olympiastadion.
 The stadium, renowned for its architecture, was inaugurated in the last Bundesliga match of the 1971–72 season.
 The match drew a capacity crowd of 79,000, a total which was reached again on numerous occasions.
-In its early days, the stadium was considered one of the foremost stadiums in the world and played host to numerous major finals, such as that of 1974 FIFA World Cup.
-In the following years the stadium underwent several modifications, such as an increase in seating space from approximately 50 per cent to 66 per cent.
+In its early days, the stadium was considered one of the foremost stadiums in the world, and played host to numerous major finals, such as that of the 1974 FIFA World Cup.
+In the following years, the stadium underwent several modifications, such as an increase in seating space from approximately 50 per cent to 66 per cent.
 Eventually, the stadium had a capacity of 63,000 for national matches and 59,000 for international occasions such as European Cup competitions.
 Many people, however, began to feel that the stadium was too cold in winter, with half the audience exposed to the weather due to lack of cover.
 A further complaint was the distance between the spectators and the pitch, betraying the stadium's track and field heritage.
 Renovation proved impossible, as the architect Günther Behnisch vetoed major modifications of the stadium.

 After much discussion, the city of Munich, the state of Bavaria, Bayern Munich and 1860 Munich jointly decided at the end of 2000 to build a new stadium.
 While Bayern had wanted a purpose-built football stadium for several years, the awarding of the 2006 FIFA World Cup to Germany stimulated the discussion as the Olympiastadion no longer met the FIFA criteria to host a World Cup game.
 Located on the northern outskirts of Munich, the Allianz Arena has been in use since the beginning of the 2005–06 season.
-Its initial capacity of 66,000 fully covered seats has since been increased for matches on national level to 69,901 by transforming 3,000 seats to terracing in a 2:1 ratio.
-Since August 2012, 2,000 more seats were added in the last row of the top tier increasing the capacity to 71,000.
-In January 2015, a proposal to increase the capacity was approved by the city council so now Allianz Arena has a capacity of 75,000 (70,000 in Champions League).

-The stadium's most prominent feature is the translucent outer layer, which can be illuminated in different colors for impressive effects.
-Red lighting is used for Bayern home games and white for German national team home games.

-In May 2012, Bayern opened a museum about its history, FC Bayern Erlebniswelt, inside the Allianz Arena.
+Since August 2012, 2,000 more seats were added in the last row of the top tier, increasing the capacity to 71,000.
+In January 2015, a proposal to increase the capacity was approved by the city council, with the Allianz Arena holding a capacity of 75,000 (70,000 in Champions League).
+The stadium's most prominent feature is the translucent outer layer, which can be illuminated in different colours for effects.
+Red lighting is used for Bayern home games and white for Germany national team home games.
+In May 2012, Bayern opened a museum about its history, Bayern Erlebniswelt, inside the Allianz Arena.